+Arvind is a member of the Independent Advisory Committee of a portfolio institution of a $12 billion New York-based private equity fund.
 He has helped structure, and invested in, over 30 private equity funds, including 5 infrastructure funds and a number of General Partnerships.
-While at ADB, Citi and Standard Chartered Bank, Arvind gained exposure to equity investments and lending.
+While at ADB, Citi and Standard Chartered Bank, Arvind gained exposure to equity investments and credit.

 Arvind's experience encompasses both fund and direct investing in the emerging markets of Asia.

 He has been a member of Investment Committees and fund boards.
 The funds have targeted investments in India & China besides several other emerging markets of Asia.

 He has worked on funds with Limited Partners such as the Asian Development Bank, the International Finance Corporation (IFC), CalPERS, La Caisse de Depot et Placement du Quebec, the Prudential Insurance Corporation of America and some of the leading institutional investors in Australia, Singapore, Malaysia and India.